 Countryside Alliance and the Countryside Alliance Foundation promises to respect any personal data you share with us, or that we get from other organisations and keep it safe.
 We aim to be clear when we collect and process your data and not do anything you wouldn’t reasonably expect.
 By signing up for our membership you are accepting and consenting to the practices described in this policy.
 Developing a better understanding of our supporters through their personal data allows us to make better decisions, fundraise more efficiently and, ultimately, helps us to continue to protect you and the countryside.
 We have made improvements to this policy to make it more understandable to supporters.
-For the purpose of the General Data Protection Regulation, the data controller is Countryside Alliance and the Countryside Alliance Foundation of 52 Grosvenor Gardens, London, SW1W 0AU
+For the purpose of the General Data Protection Regulation, the data controller is Countryside Alliance, 52 Grosvenor Gardens, London, SW1W 0AU and the Countryside Alliance Foundation, Tower House, Lucy Tower Street, Lincoln, Lincolnshire, LN1 1XW.

 We collect information in the following ways: